Ally logo. Go to Ally.com

 Closing costs are typically 2% to 5% of the home’s purchase price.
 Several expenses go into closing, including lender fees.

-Re-occurring costs of owning a home
+Ongoing costs of owning a home

 Mortgage payment